Complete Golf Store Business Logo

 Many professional golfers pick intermediate targets; that is, instead of choosing a target that could be hundreds of yards away, they can use a closer intermediate target that is on the line between the ball and the selected target.

-If your shot is going left or right, then adjust accordingly and make sure you are not hitting the ground first with a full backswing.
-If this happens, it will cause the clubface to open up too much which could result in a variety of ugly shots such as a hook or a slice.
+If your shot is going left or right (causing hooks or slices), then adjust accordingly and make sure you are not hitting the ground first with a full backswing (causing a fat shot).

-Also, many golfers make the mistake of aligning their feet near the ball before placing the club and squaring its face.
-Most professional golfers would agree that it's always better to start by squaring the clubface before placing the feet.
+Also, many players make the mistake of aligning their feet near the ball before placing the club and squaring its face.
+Most professionals would agree that it’s always better to start by squaring the clubface before placing the feet.

 Chris Ryan, a PGA professional, provides useful tips to help golfers aim correctly in this video (6 minutes 42 seconds) from ChrisRyanGolf's YouTube channel.